vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 ![Start resources](/assets/posts/2020/2/aggregating-events-with-logic-app/start-resources.png)

-So we already have our 3 Logic Apps (they are all empty), a storage account with a *drop-zone* container and a custom event-grid topic.
+We end up with our 3 Logic Apps (they are all empty), a storage account with a *drop-zone* container and a custom event-grid topic.

+We are now going to build up the solution.

 ## Blob App

-We are now going to build up the solution.

 We could create the *Blob App* using the *Events* section of the storage account.
 Since the Logic App already exists, we're going to go through the Logic App designer for that app instead.